vinbabu/react/readme.md

 - Back button on review should bring user back to selection page

-- Note: In App.js, BenefitReview component is included but commented out.
-Uncomment the same to see the UI required.
+- Note: In App.js, BenefitReview component is included.

 # Instructions

 - Do not modify benefits.json
-- For your benefit, almost all of the CSS work is already done.
-- You can use Google and/or any other dependency as you please.
 - Redux/hooks is optional but nice to have
-- Do not share this exercise with anyone or do pair programming.
-This is an assessment only for you.
 - Good luck!